Group of federal lawmakers working to remove slavery loophole in U.S. Constitution

 The ACLU estimates that incarcerated workers produce at least two $2 billion in goods and $9 billion dollars’ worth of prison maintenance services a year, but those prisoners don’t earn much.

-Daniel Rosen said he knows firsthand after serving six years in prison.
+Daniel Rosen said he knows firsthand after serving 6 years in prison.

 “You feel like property of the state.
-A lot of prison uniforms say property of that state and it’s not about clothes you’re wearing, it’s about the person,” said Rosen, a formerly incarcerated individual who now works for Worth Rises.
+A lot prison uniforms say property of that state and it’s not about clothes you’re wearing it’s about the person,” said Rosen, a formerly incarcerated individual who now works for Worth Rises.

 Georgia Congresswoman Nikema Williams is leading the effort remove the slavery clause from the 13th amendment that still allows it as punishment for a crime.